hheydaroff/walkyourcalories_html/cline_docs/codebaseSummary.md

 - [2025-03-01] Updated styling for a more modern look across the site

 ## Upcoming Tasks
+1. Review other pages of the website to ensure consistency with the new messaging on the benefits page
+2. Update related documentation or content that references the benefits page
+3. Consider updating other pages (e.g., homepage, how it works) to align with the new messaging
-1. Review the entire website to ensure the new IBM Plex font is applied correctly and consistently
+4. Review the entire website to ensure the new IBM Plex font is applied correctly and consistently
-2. Test the website on different browsers and devices to verify font rendering
+5. Test the website on different browsers and devices to verify font rendering and content display
-3. Update any design documentation or style guides to reflect the new font choice
+6. Update any design documentation or style guides to reflect the new font choice and content changes
-4. Consider performance implications of using web fonts and implement optimizations if necessary
+7. Consider performance implications of using web fonts and implement optimizations if necessary
-5. Verify that all parts of the application are working correctly with the new calculator logic
+8. Verify that all parts of the application are working correctly with the new calculator logic
-6. Break down frontend implementation into smaller, manageable tasks
+9. Break down remaining frontend implementation tasks into smaller, manageable units
-7. Create a detailed timeline or sprint plan for frontend implementation
-8. Implement core pages and integrate calculator widget
-9. Enhance responsive design and improve accessibility
+10. Enhance responsive design and improve accessibility
-10. Conduct thorough testing and refinement
+11. Conduct thorough testing and refinement of both design and content

 ## Potential Future Improvements
 - Implement user authentication and profiles